-I seek up to three students that collaborate on the footprint modelling in three sites, a beech forest, a willow biomass short rotation coppice and the Risø Tower measuring the area north of Roskilde.
+I seek up to four students that collaborate on the footprint modelling in three sites, a beech forest, a willow biomass short rotation coppice and the Risø Tower measuring the area north of Roskilde.

 You should be interested in achieving advanced training in GHG flux measurements and emission accounting.
 Basic knowledge in programming is of advantage, but can quickly be learned based on the existing scripts.
 We work with R.

-In an optimal setting, we will form a working group of three closely collaborating students.
+In an optimal setting, we will form a working group of closely collaborating students.
 The data and routines are already available.
 The focus of the work is application of existing tools and the interpretation of the results.

 Interest in modelling atmospheric transport processes